 Reaching out to a car accident attorney needs to be on your radar after an accident.
 When you make the call, be prepared to answer questions and provide information.
 What information exactly?
 Well, the first call is usually a consultation used to establish the facts.

-If you’ve been injured by the negligence of another, you could hire any car wreck law firm in Katy, TX, or you can hire a good car wreck lawyer in Houston, TX.
+If you’ve been injured by the negligence of another, you could hire any car wreck law firm in Katy, TX, or you can hire a good car wreck lawyer in West Houston.
 Joe Stephens has been defending injury victims in Texas for over 3 decades from negligent individuals, companies, and greedy insurance companies.
 As a veteran personal injury attorney in Katy, Joe handles all cases personally, and his staff is always available to answer questions.

 What Information Does a Lawyer Need for a Personal Injury Claim?